galactic1106/AI_site/README.md

 __init__.py:
 	'run_with_ngrok': server per creare un tunnel ngrok per accedere all sito.
+	(you have to add your ngrok token using: "ngrok authtoken  <your token>")

 index.py:
 	'flag_dolly_3b': serve per inizializzare Dolly 3b all lancio dell'app.